US senator visits Taiwan as China ups military threat

-US Senator Tammy Duckworth on Tuesday reiterated America's support for Taiwan on her second visit in a year to the self-governing island claimed by China.
+US Senator Tammy Duckworth has reiterated America's support for Taiwan on her second visit in a year to the self-governing island claimed by China.

 Duckworth, meeting Taiwan President Tsai Ing-wen, emphasised the close economic, political and security relations between Taipei and Washington.